Some people recommend cannabis to help you sleep more deeply. But certain types may interfere more with your REM sleep.

 Talk to your doctor about your sleep cycles.
 There may be long-term health consequences with interrupted REM, because much of the immune function repair takes place in deep sleep.

-Use of any sleep aid is not recommended for long term.
+Long-term use of any sleep aid isn’t recommended.
 Try these tips from Healthline to help you sleep better.

 Please use marijuana responsibly.
 As with all forms of smoking, your risk of COPD can increase.
-Smoking marijuana can be hazardous to the lungs, especially for those with asthma or other respiratory conditions.
+Smoking marijuana is hazardous to the lungs, especially for those with asthma or other respiratory conditions.
 The use of marijuana while pregnant or breastfeeding isn’t recommended.

 More research on marijuana for medicinal purposes as well as the risk of COPD is still needed.

-If you have spoken to your doctor, and they’ve approved the use of marijuana to treat your insomnia, it’s time to choose a strain.
+If you’ve spoken to your doctor, and they’ve approved the use of marijuana to treat your insomnia, it’s time to choose a strain.

 Think of choosing a strain like choosing a tea blend.
 You could go for straight white or black tea, or a hybrid.
 Here are the three most common kinds of strains you’ll encounter: